 Scientists are not really sure of the exact reason behind people being left handed but research points to a complex collaboration of genetics and environment that can lead to some people being lefties.

-Let’s find out some other really cool and unique facts about Lefties:
+Let’s find out some other really cool and unique facts about Left handed people:

-1) The right part of the brain is dominant in left-handers.
+1) Their right part of the brain is dominant.

 Lefties tend to be more independent and flexible as they learn to adapt to the world largely made for the right-handers.

-In fact, a lot of famous artists and celebrities like Leonardo Da Vinci, Julia Roberts, Keanu Reeves, Tom Cruise, Eminem, Justin Beiber, Jim Carrey, Lady Gaga are lefties.
+A 2007 study claims that painters and musicians were more likely to be left handers.
+In fact, a lot of famous artists and celebrities like Leonardo Da Vinci, Julia Roberts, Keanu Reeves, Tom Cruise, Eminem, Justin Beiber, Angelina Jolie, Jim Carrey, Lady Gaga are lefties.

 According to MSNBC review of an interesting book The puzzle of left-handedness by Rik Smits, left-handers may have an advantage in games involving two opponents facing each other like boxing or tennis because they get more opportunities to practice against right-handed opponents than vice versa since righties are so much more in number.

-6) They can adjust to seeing underwater better than right-handers
+6) They can see underwater better than right-handers.